What is public relations?

 - contacting media professionals

 - writing content for and updating websites and newsletters

 - acting as a representative for an organisation – this can include times where there has been adverse publicity or a crisis situation

 Prospects PR account executive job

 How does it differ from marketing and advertising?

 This is a question often asked here in Careers.
 While brand reputation and promotion is important in all three areas, there are differences.

+Advertising and PR are often a strategic element of wider marketing activity.
+Advertising raises awareness of goods and services, and is usually part of the marketing plan.
+Typically, a marketing manager will go to an external advertising agency to develop and produce the campaign which could feature TV, radio, posters, the internet, newspapers and magazines, depending on the audience and budget.
 In today's age of social media, putting an ad out is only the start as subsequent impact on social media is vital.
 Think of a Christmas advert such as John Lewis' and the social media commentary that follows.

 Find out about advertising